 A two-year degree with courses in mathematics and specific sciences, such as chemistry, physics, and biology is typically required.
 Foundational sciences like physiology and anatomy provide you with the knowledge you need to be successful in your career as a doctor.

 The answer to the question “how long is medical school” depends on how certain you are about your choice to become a doctor and when you start your preparations to reach your goal.
+While the average length of time is around 12 years, some people can finish in 10 years while others might take as long as 14 years.
 There are ways you can shorten the process if you want to meet certain goals, such as becoming a doctor by the time you’re 30.